-27. Defendant Thomas N. Mitchell ("Mitchell") has served as a Director of FirstEnergy since 2016.
-Mitchell is also the Chair of the Operations and Safety Oversight Committee and a member of the Corporate Governance and Corporate Responsibility Committee and, according to FirstEnergy's 2018 proxy statement, "maintain[ed] an informed status with respect to the Company's practices relating to corporate political participation, and dues and/or contributions to industry groups and trade associations."
-In 2016 and 2017, Mitchell opposed shareholder proposals seeking disclosure of FirstEnergy's lobbying activities and expenditures to the Company's shareholders, knowing that "[a]bsent a system of accountability, company assets could be used for objectives contrary to FirstEnergy's long-term interests."
-Mitchell also opposed disclosure of a description of the decision-making process and oversight by management and the Board for making lobbying payments while falsely representing, along with his fellow directors, that FirstEnergy "complies with all federal and state lobbying registration and disclosure requirements."
-From 2016 to 2019, Mitchell was given \$978,193 in fees, stock awards, and other compensation for his service on the Board.
+27. Defendant Donald T. Misheff ("Misheff") has served as a Director of FirstEnergy since 2012 and has been the Non-Executive Chairman of the FirstEnergy Board since May 2018.
+Misheff is also a member of the Audit Committee and Corporate Governance and Corporate Responsibility Committee, and, according to FirstEnergy's 2018 proxy statement, "maintain[ed] an informed status with respect to the Company's practices relating to corporate political participation, and dues and/or contributions to industry groups and trade associations."
+In 2016 and 2017, Misheff opposed shareholder proposals seeking disclosure of FirstEnergy's lobbying activities and expenditures to the Company's shareholders, knowing that "[a]bsent a system of accountability, company assets could be used for objectives contrary to FirstEnergy's long-term interests."
+Misheff also opposed disclosure of a description of the decision making process and oversight by management and the Board for making lobbying payments while falsely representing, along with his fellow directors, that FirstEnergy "complies with all federal and state lobbying registration and disclosure requirements."
+Misheff served on the Compensation Committee from 2016 through 2018.
+From 2016 to 2019, Misheff was given \$1,224,230 in fees, stock awards, and other compensation for his service on the Board.
+Directors Misheff and Demetriou served together on the Aleris Corporation board of directors.
+Misheff served as a director from December 2013 through April 2018.
+Demetriou served as Chairman and CEO from 2004 through 2015.